janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 ## Version 1.0

  - Control a Camera wherever you want in your House with this RC Car Camera.
+ - Control car speed.
- - You can control away from home like everything in HA.
+ - Control away from home like everything in HA.
  - Works when it's charging so it's possible to move the camera where you want.
- - Can control car speed.
  - Battery docker station.

 <p align="center">